UK Parliament passes Brexit delay bill, rejects call for early election | DW | 04.09.2019

-British lawmakers have rejected Boris Johnson's call for a general election after the opposition Labour abstained.
-The prime minister called for a vote, saying he has lost a governing majority.
-Follow live updates here.
+British lawmakers have rejected Boris Johnson's call for a general election after the opposition abstained from the vote.
+The PM called for an early election, saying he has lost a governing majority.

 All times in UTC/GMT

-20:36 Parliament has voted against a motion for a general election, with 298 in favor and 56 against.
+20:36 The House of Commons has voted against a motion for a general election, with 298 in favor and 56 against.
 It did not reach the two-thirds majority necessary to pass.

-19:03 Despite his recent appeals for a general elections, Labour leader Jeremy Corbyn has refused to back a general election on these terms.
+19:03 Despite his recent appeals for a general election, Labour leader Jeremy Corbyn has refused to back an early poll on these terms.
 Instead, he said that Johnson should publish his definitive plan on how to leave, and then put that to a referendum.

 18:58 Prime Minister Boris Johnson said there must be an election on October 15 that way a prime minister with a mandate can head to an EU summit days later.